 The police are among of our best resources for information about weird residual energy hauntings.
 If the police receive repeated calls to certain locations — especially when they find nothing to report — that can identify a haunted site with residual energy.
 If you know a police officer, ask him or her for recommendations.

-Follow your ‘gut instinct’ to find sites with residual energy.
-You can train yourself to be more sensitive to this if you pay attention to your emotions as you run routine errands.
+Follow your “gut instinct” to find sites with residual energy.
+With practice, you can become more sensitive.
+Start by paying attention to your emotions as you run routine errands.

 For example, many dentists’ offices store considerable anxiety-related energy.
 Churches can hold grief from funerals, joy from weddings, and a general sense of reverence.
 Cemeteries often store energy, too.

-Once you increase your ability to recognize emotions stored in the environment, it will be easier for you to identify haunted sites that have residual energy, too.
+Once you increase your ability to recognize everyday residual energy, it’ll be easier to identify previously overlooked haunted sites.

 Start with local history